RunyanLab/Runyan_lab_data_alignment_python/README.md

 - See VIRMEN Github for more information.

 #### 2-photon imaging
 - This pipeline is built to be used with 2photon calcium imaging.
 It should be generalizable for varying framerates as well as window sizes.
+- It has been extensively tested with 512x512 images acquired with a framerate of 30Hz.

 #### Clampx or Wavesurfer
 - To align imaging frames with VIRMEN data, the y-galvo of the imaging laser and the VIRMEN iterations outputted by VIRMEN need to be recorded at a common sampling rate.